The Cognitive Function Test is a free online screening test that checks four key types of cognitive ability that decline in dementia.

 |Eating one serving of oily fish a week is associated with halving the risk of Alzheimer’s.
 Supplements of one kind of omega 3 fish oil, called DHA, have been shown to enhance memory in adults who don’t eat fish, and to prevent memory loss in those in the early stages of memory decline.
 But it’s not just oily fish.
 The more fish you eat, the better your memory test performance.
 Fish is also an excellent source of vitamins B12, D and choline, all essential for the brain.
 Chia and flax seeds are also an excellent source of omega 3.
 Back to 6 steps|

 The more fruit and vegetables you eat the lower is your risk of cognitive decline with vegetables being particularly protective.
 The best kinds of vegetables are carrots, cauliflower, broccoli, Brussels sprouts, cabbage, spinach and mushrooms.
 The best fruits are berries, especially blueberries and strawberries.
-Flavonoids and polyphenols, found not only in fruit and vegetables, but also in tea, red wine and dark chocolate, are associated with preserving memory.
+Flavonoids and polyphenols, found not only in fruit and vegetables, but also in tea, red wine and dark chocolate, are associated with preserving memoryand a number of mechanisms exist to explain their positive actions on cognitive performance.
 The most protective effect is found eating six servings (500g) a day of fruit and vegetables.

 |Keeping your blood sugar level down, which also means you make less insulin, preserves your memory.
 That means avoiding sugar as much as possible and eating slow-releasing ‘whole’ carbohydrate foods such as wholegrain bread or pasta and oat cakes.
 Eating white bread is associated with a poorer cognitive test performance, whereas high fibre bread is associated with better performance.
 Eating carbohydrate foods with protein, for example brown rice with fish, or porridge oats with seeds, further reduces the glycemic load (GL) of a meal.
 Best fruits in this respect are berries, cherries and plums while grapes, raisins and bananas are high GL.
 These kinds of foods are consistent with a Mediterranean diet which has also been shown to reduce risk.
 Eat your fruit, don’t drink it.
 Fruit juice has a lot of sugar in it.
 Back to 6 steps|